ceramic-engine/ceramic-engine.github.io/content/examples/02-samples/05-auto-tiling.md

 title: Auto-Tiling
 permalink: examples/auto-tiling/
 sample: auto-tiling
+description: Another tilemap sample (using tilemap plugin again).
+This time, showcasing how to use auto-tiling and how to create a very simple in-game map editor.
 ---

 <p class="extra-info">Click on the demo to modify the map and test how auto-tiling works.</p>